ektogamat/lensflare-threejs-vanilla/readme.md

 ### Improving performance

 ⚠️ The `StarBurst` option is very intense for some GPU's to compute.
 If you have any issues with the performance, you can disable it.
-You can also use this drei component https://github.com/pmndrs/drei#performancemonitor to automatically disable this parameter when the performance drops.

 ### Compatibility

-`Lens Flare` is compatible with all modern browsers that support WebGL 2.0 (WebGL 1 is not supported), using three.js version r152 or later is recommended.
+`Lens Flare` is compatible with all modern browsers that support WebGL 2.0 (WebGL 1 is not supported), using three.js version r153 or later is recommended.

 ### Getting Started using this demo project